yeelali14/EuropeanPaintings/README.md

 ##Elad's history:
 I was born in 1990
+And in the free fall I will realize
+I'm better off when I hit the bottom
+I wanna know what it'd be like
+To find perfection in my pride
+To see nothing in the light
+I'll turn it off
+In all my spite
+In all my spite
+I'll turn it off
+Just turn it off
+Again

+And in the free fall I will realize
+I'm better off when I hit the bottom
+I wanna know what it'd be like
+To find perfection in my pride
+To see nothing in the light
+I'll turn it off
+In all my spite
+In all my spite
+I'll turn it off
+Just turn it off
+AgainAnd in the free fall I will realize
+I'm better off when I hit the bottom
+I wanna know what it'd be like
+To find perfection in my pride
+To see nothing in the light
+I'll turn it off
+In all my spite
+In all my spite
+I'll turn it off
+Just turn it off
+Again
 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.